BinaryTiger/dnd-cli/README.md

 -v -> verbose
 -V -> show program version
---overwrite -> overwrite the file if it already exist (default = false) --random [number] -> build a random object.
-Number will be used when the random name feature will be available
+--overwrite -> overwrite the file if it already exist (default = false) --random -> build a random object
+--forcename -> force the program to use the specified name.
+To use with --random (Only working with cities)
 ```

 ##Short Term Functionality Road Map

 - Parametered City
 - Parametered NPC
-- Add random city name table
+- Random NPC names (by race)
+- NPC races

 ##Programming Road map